-Whether I am taking a long stroll along the park or simply sitting out in the sun, being in proximity of the sights and sounds of nature never seem to fail to recharge my creativity tank.
+Whether I am taking a long stroll along the park or simply sitting out in the sun, being in proximity of the sights and sounds of nature never seems to fail to recharge my creativity tank.

-Why not check out a new, cozy coffee joint, often times, a simple change of scenery or your work space is just what you need to kick that creativity slump to the curb.
+Why not check out a new, cozy coffee joint, oftentimes, a simple change of scenery or your desk/office/ cubicle is just what you need to kick that creativity slump to the curb.

-5. Change your thought patterns.
+5. Change your thought patterns

 Make a conscious decision to shake off your negative thought patterns and insists on positivity.
 Decide right then and there that you are in charge of your thoughts and feelings.

 Remember that you always have the power to remain positive and hopeful regardless of what is happening around you.